-Most procedures will require you to be NPO (have nothing by mouth) for at least 6-to-8 hours prior.
-A radiology nurse will be in contact with you prior to your procedure by phone to go over your pre-procedure instructions and obtain your medical history.
+Most procedures will require you to be NPO (have nothing by mouth) for at least six to eight hours prior.
+A radiology nurse will call you prior to your procedure to go over your pre-procedure instructions and obtain your medical history.

 Should I take my medications prior to my procedure?

-Most interventional radiology procedures will require a 2 to 4-hour bed rest recovery at the hospital following your procedure.
-Typically, after dismissal it is requested that you return to light activity with no heavy lifting for the next 24 to 48 hours.
+Most interventional radiology procedures will require two to four hours of bed rest at the hospital following your procedure.
+After discharge, it is requested that you return to light activity with no heavy lifting for the next 24 to 48 hours.
 Again, recovery times will be dependent on the procedure and specific to your risk factors.
 This will be discussed with you prior to and following your procedure.
 You will be given written instructions prior to your discharge.

 It is recommended that you bring a driver to your appointment.
 Many patients will receive sedation or pain medication and will not be allowed to drive for 24 hours following the procedure.
-You will be made as comfortable as possible.
-Depending on your procedure, you may be offered local anesthetics and conscience sedation.
+(Depending on your procedure, you may be offered local anesthetics and conscience sedation.)